Nordix/k8s-ipv6/README.md

     git clone https://github.com/Nordix/k8s-ipv6.git
     cd k8s-ipv6

+## Creating a K8s Cluster

+There are two ways to setup the cluster -- start individual components manaully (cilium approach) or use kubeadm.
+Kubeadm is the default option; however, you can set env var ENABLE_KUBEKDM == "false" to disable it.
+The current focus of this project is on IPv6 support for kube-router and the CNCF cni plugins -- bridge and host-local.

 ### IPv6 Cluster Using Kube-Router

 By default, start.sh will look for the kube-router binary in this location.
 You will need to ensure the kube-router binary exists here or modify this path to the correct location.